sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/04-hello-minikube-linux/README.md

 *Minikube* requires installing a *hypervisor* in your machine.
 The example assumes you install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

 ### Step 1: Installing *Minikube*
-The installation command for installing *Minikube* on Linux can be found in the [minikube](https://github.com/kubernetes/minikube/releases) web page.
+The installation command for installing *Minikube* on Linux can be found on the [Minikube](https://github.com/kubernetes/minikube/releases) web page.

 At the time of testing, the latest available version was 0.24.1:
 ```bash